paudelsam/paudelsam.github.io/_posts/2025-02-28-visited-states-map.md

 !pip install geodatasets
 ```
 ### Shapefiles
 Download shape files from <a href="https://github.com/paudelsam/paudelsam.github.io/tree/main/data/shape_files" target="_blank">this folder</a>.
-Alternatively, you can find updated shape files on the internet as well.
+Alternatively, you can find updated shape files on the internet as well. *Note: Even though it looks like we are using only `.shp` file, please download `.shx` file too as both files are required to generate graph*

 ## Create the map
 Now that we have everything we need, let's start creating the map.
 Import required packages